 There are seemingly endless choices available for bathroom sinks and vanity cabinets.
 You can spend $50 for an inexpensive wall-hung sink or upward of $5,000 for a furniture-quality cabinet vanity.
-Some types of sinks are self-contained, others must be installed in or on a countertop, and some sinks are mounted in a piece of cabinetry.
+Some sinks are self-contained; others must be installed in or on a countertop, and some sinks are mounted in a piece of cabinetry.
 There is no one best style, and the many options exist because of the wide variety of situations presented by bathroom designs.

-In this tutorial, we'll review... the most common types of bathroom vanities and sinks available, including the following:
+We've reviewed the most common types of bathroom vanities and sinks available, including the following:

 - Wall-mounted sink

 - Under-mount sink

 - Cabinet-style vanity